 - ways to overcome these abnormalities using state-of-the-art methods of genetic engineering, gene therapy and liver cell transplantation

-The Center is comprised of an administrative core and four research core facilities to support investigators from eleven departments of the medical school.
+The Center is comprised of an administrative core, a clinical component, and four research core facilities to support investigators from twelve departments of the medical school.
 These investigators have broad expertise touching on virtually all areas of biomedical research, including:

 The Liver Research Center has a strong pilot and feasibility study program to support young investigators and develop new areas of research by established investigators.
 It is the focus of an active research-oriented education program (research seminars, visiting scientists, pathobiology sessions and work-in-progress discussion groups), and has extensive collaborative studies with investigators in other institutions.